flowersinthesand/portal-java/atmosphere/README.md

 ### Loading resources
 The following static resources are located in `META-INF/resources/portal/` in the jar.

-* [`atmosphere.js`](https://github.com/flowersinthesand/portal-java/blob/master/atmosphere/src/main/resources/META-INF/resources/portal/atmosphere.js), [`atmosphere.min.js`](https://github.com/flowersinthesand/portal-java/blob/master/atmosphere/src/main/resources/META-INF/resources/portal/atmosphere.min.js): A set of options to fully benefit from the integration with the atmosphere module, not requiring further configuration in the server side.
-It enables the heartbeat for every 20 seconds and transports depending on XDomainRequest object.
+* [`atmosphere.js`](https://github.com/flowersinthesand/portal-java/blob/master/atmosphere/src/main/resources/META-INF/resources/portal/atmosphere.js), [`atmosphere.min.js`](https://github.com/flowersinthesand/portal-java/blob/master/atmosphere/src/main/resources/META-INF/resources/portal/atmosphere.min.js): A set of options to fully benefit from the integration with the atmosphere module.

 #### Servlet 3
 According to Servlet 3 spec, every file in a `META-INF/resources` directory in a jar in `WEB-INF/lib` directory should be automatically exposed as a static resource.
 So, you don't need to configure anything.